 Assist in the assessment, planning, implementation, and evaluation of patients.
 The LPN provides basic bedside and personal care to clients in acute and long-term facilities.
 LPNs prepared to perform treatments and administer medications as directed.

 Most health care facilities provide a safe and comfortable working environment.
 Working hours may include various shifts; including 8 or 12 hours, weekends, and holidays.
 Schools, offices, and clinics may offer more traditional hours.

-The Practical Nursing program is fully accredited by The National League for Nursing Accrediting Commission and Approved by the Illinois State Board of Nursing, Department of Professional Regulation.
+The Practical Nursing program is fully accredited by the Accreditation Commission for Education in Nursing and Approved by the Illinois State Board of Nursing, Department of Professional Regulation.